MaanavN/Podomoro-Study-Tool/README.md

 # Podomoro-Study-Tool
-Podomoro Timer for increased productivity for work or study
+Podomoro Timer for increased productivity for work or study.
+Currently a work in progress